-Registration • The registration deadlines for this quarter are listed in Table 4.
+REGISTRATION • The registration deadlines for this quarter are listed in Table 4.
 Deadlines are strictly enforced by De Anza in accordance with state regulations.
 If you need to drop or withdraw from the course, you must do so by the appropriate deadline.

-Enrollment limits • Due to safety considerations and space limitations, enrollment in each section of general chemistry is strictly limited to 26 students.
+ENROLLMENT LIMITS • Due to safety considerations and space limitations, enrollment in each section of general chemistry is strictly limited to 26 students.
 There are absolutely no exceptions to this policy, regardless of circumstances.

-Wait lists • If a particular section has already been filled at the time you register for the course, you may be automatically added instead to the wait list (space permitting).
+WAIT LISTS • If a particular section has already been filled at the time you register for the course, you may be automatically added instead to the wait list (space permitting).
 Open spaces in each section will be filled in order according to the official wait list up until the add deadline (see Table 4).
 Any open spaces remaining after all students on the wait list have been added will be filled on a first-come, first-serve basis.
 If you are added to a section from the wait list, you will not be assigned a laboratory locker until you verify that you have officially enrolled in the class.
 Any assessments that you may have missed while attempting to add the class will be addressed on an individual basis once you are successfully added to the course.

-Table 4 Registration dea adli nes
+Table 4 REGISTRATION DE ADLINES

-Admir nistrative deadline 1 ate

-Ac ld this course 1/ 20/18
+Administrative deadline Date

-Drop this course with full refund 21/18
+Add this course 1/19/19

-Prop this cou urse with no grade record 1/ 21/18
+Dro Drop with full refund and no grade record 1/20/1

-Designate thi s course as pass/no-pass 2/ 2/18
+Designate this course as pass/no-pass 2/1/19

-Withdra w from this course 3/ 2/18
+Withdraw from this course 3/1/19

-Registration errors • Official class rosters are generated prior to the beginning of the quarter by Admissions and Records (A & R), located in the Student and Community Services (SCS) building.
+REGISTRATION ERRORS • Official class rosters are generated prior to the beginning of the quarter by Admissions and Records (A & R), located in the Student and Community Services (SCS) building.
 Problems related to the registration system itself, your registration status, or your position on the wait list must be addressed directly to A & R, as before the quarter begins I do not have the ability to manage class registration.
 I am only able to add students to the course or wait list once the quarter begins.

-Dropping • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw by the appropriate deadline, either online or in person.
+DROPPING • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw by the appropriate deadline, either online or in person.
 However, prior to the drop deadline, if you stop attending class, I am required to drop you from the course so as to ensure an accurate census count, which in turn determines the level of funding provided to De Anza by the State of California.
 Additionally, due to federal restrictions related to financial aid, after the drop deadline but before the withdrawal deadline, if you stop attending class I am also required to drop you from the course.
 If you stop attending class for whatever reason, especially before the drop deadline, you must contact me to ensure you are not removed from the course.
 See Section 4I for additional information on checking out of lab.